jmineroff/ParaValve/README.md

 1. Clone the ParaValve repository
 2. Create a 'matlabAnalysis' view in Rhino (white surfaces on black)
 3. Compile 'brep_...' and import the plugin to Rhino to create the smesh files for analysis
-3. Manually modify funCurve.m to work with your analysis tool
+4. Manually modify 'funCurve.m' and 'setup-opt-1/runAnalysis.sh' to work with your analysis tool
+5. Depending on your system configuration, file locations may need be corrected in some of the scripts

 ## Using CircOpt
 1. Run 'geometry/geoExport...rvb' in Rhino to prime the geometry pipeline